 How much does the average real estate agent make?
 One way to figure that out is to look at what agents who put in an average amount of hours are earning.
 In real estate, longer hours usually mean higher earnings.
-Agents putting in 40 hours a week can expect to make around 56,000, according to our survey.
-Agents who work between 41 to 59 hours a week report earning an average of $99,378.
+Agents putting in 40 to 50 hours a week can expect to make around $80,000, according to our survey, while agents who work between 50 to 59 hours a week report earning an average of $99,401.

 2. Being satisfied can help a real estate agent earn more

-You might not think that job satisfaction has a big impact on how much a real estate agent makes, but research shows that happy agents make up to 4.5 times more than those who are unsatisfied in their career.
+You might not think that job satisfaction has a big impact on how much a real estate agent makes, but research shows that happy agents make up to 3 times more than those who are unsatisfied in their careers.

 3. Experienced agents earn top dollar

 In real estate, having more experience typically means a real estate agent will earn more.
-A real estate agent in the middle of their career might earn somewhere between $60,000 to $80,000 dollars.
+A real estate agent in the middle of their career might earn somewhere between $60,000 to $100,000.
 Again, this number is dependent on other factors which influence the average real estate agent’s earnings.

 4. Niche can play a huge role in determining income

 What an average real estate agent makes varies by niche.
-The average residential real estate agent might earn less than a commercial real estate agent.
 In general, average real estate incomes tend to fall in the $70,000 range, while some niches, like property management or affordable housing, have notable lower incomes and others, like commercial or relocation, have markedly higher earnings.

 5. Income varies by brokerage type

 Another variable that can influence the average real estate agent’s salary is brokerage type.
-For example, an average real estate agent working at a regional franchise can expect to pull in $34,167 annually.
-That’s the average income of agents we surveyed who work at regional franchises.
-On the other end of the spectrum, working at an international brokerage could mean an average income of about $87,000 annually.
-That’s a big difference!
+For example, an average real estate agent working at a hybrid brokerage can expect to pull in $46,250 annually.
+On the other hand, working at a national brokerage could mean an average income of about $82,000 annually.
 Both are “average” earnings for each niche.
 So when you ask, “how much does the average real estate agent make?” the answer can be wildly different depending on the brokerage.

 How can a real estate agent rise above the average income?